pippinbarr/cart253-2019/modules/core-variables-and-change/core-variables-and-change.md

 ## Let's get `random()`

-- Let's meet my favourite function in all of programming: `random()`
+- Let's meet my favorite function in all of programming: `random()`
 - Most programming languages have a version of this and it does what you might expect...
 --